AlexanderEvitt/Slingshot/README.md

 # Slingshot
-## Orbital Dynamics Solver
+## Astrodynamics Simulator

-Slingshot aims to provide a user-friendly astrodynamics UI to flight operations teams.
-NEW: Converted to Godot, awaiting full feature migration.
+Slingshot is a full-up, 6DOF astrodynamics simulation with a cool UI.
+Aimed at being somewhere between a video game and a display for flight operations teams, it presents a complete sandbox for spacecraft navigation and control.

 ![Ejecting from Earth, Looking Back](looking_back.png)
 ![Chaotic Orbit Around Luna](perturbed.png)